FoivosD/Data-analysis-/README.md

 Data Science Projects Using Python .

-This repository is a place to share my code and notebooks for numerous data science projects.
+This repository is a place to share my code and notebooks for numerous data science practice projects.